 - develop knowledge of wider social debates that impact on technology enhanced learning

-- Dr Pryce Davis (contact for academic enquiries)
+- Dr. Pryce Davis (contact for academic inquiries)

 - Professor Charles Crook